The four classical temperaments are part of an ancient theory about human nature.

 and some may consider the system perverse because it discriminates among innocent children for no good reason.

 Waldorf teachers generally want to treat students as individuals, but sorting kids according to "temperament" means stereotyping them.
-Here are the stereotypes, as described by Wilkinson:
+Here are the stereotypes, as described by Wilkinson (who thought he was presenting truths, not hurtful falsehoods):

 [THE TEMPERAMENTS IN EDUCATION (Roy Wilkinson, 1983), pp. 23-24.]*

-Wilkinson's work is so highly regarded within the Waldorf community
+This edition of Wilkinson's work — which is highly regarded within the Waldorf community —

-that in 1997 the Rudolf Steiner College Press reissued it.
+was issued by the Rudolf Steiner College Press in 1997.

 Obviously, some kids fit the stereotypes laid out by Wilkinson; but equally obviously, many kids do not.
 Wilkinson acknowledges the difficulty Waldorf teachers may have when trying to decide which kids fall into which category.
 Nonetheless, he insists this scheme of categorization is valid.
 His primarily source is, of course, Rudolf Steiner — most of what Wilkinson says is based on Steiner’s teachings.